Chapter 4. GFS2 quota management

 To prevent a performance slowdown, a GFS2 node synchronizes updates to the quota file only periodically.
 The fuzzy quota accounting can allow users or groups to slightly exceed the set limit.
 To minimize this, GFS2 dynamically reduces the synchronization period as a hard quota limit is approached.

 GFS2 supports the standard Linux quota facilities.
 In order to use this you will need to install the quota RPM.
 This is the preferred way to administer quotas on GFS2 and should be used for all new deployments of GFS2 using quotas.
-This section documents GFS2 quota management using these facilities.

 man pages of the following commands: